On this page

 At Pilatique, anatomy is not treated as a box-ticking prerequisite.
 It directly affects how a student thinks, teaches, analyses, and progresses clients.

-What weak anatomy often leads to
+Weak anatomy often leads to

 • vague exercise analysis